Shaping better health

 Expediting Referrals

 Requests from patients to expedite referrals without good reason should be politely declined and the patient advised that this will not speed up the process.
-Please see scenarios below for suggested management if a patient's condition does change.
+Please see scenarios below:

-Patient has been referred but is on a waiting list and symptoms have significantly deteriorated.
+Patient has been referred and is waiting to be seen but symptoms have significantly deteriorated.

 If your patient’s symptoms have significantly deteriorated and you feel that your initial referral needs expediting then please consider one of the following options: